MyTooliT/ICOlyzer/README.md

 - Measures packet-loss of the recorded signal
 - Measures how many datapoints are outside of a given minimum and maximum value
+- Prints warnings about long durations (more than 1 second) between consecutive timestamps

 ### Usage